 Diseases & Conditions : Allergy, Asthma, and Immunology

-The skin test is a very accurate test that measures your child's level of IgE antibodies in response to certain allergens or triggers.
-Using small amounts of solutions that contain different allergens, your child's physician will either inject under the skin or apply the allergens with a small scratch.
+Skin tests.
+The skin test is a very accurate test that measures your child's level of IgE antibody response to certain allergens or triggers.
+Using small amounts of solutions that contain different allergens, your child's doctor will either inject under the skin or apply the allergens with a small scratch.
 A reaction would appear as a small red area.
 A reaction to the skin test does not always mean your child is allergic to the allergen that caused the reaction.
-This will be determined by your child's physician.
+This will be determined by your child's doctor.

-Skin testing may not be performed on children who have had a severe life-threatening reaction to an allergen or have severe dry skin (eczema).
+Skin testing may not be done on children who have had a severe life-threatening reaction to an allergen or have severe dry skin (eczema).

+Blood tests.
 Blood tests for allergies measure IgE antibodies to specific allergens in the blood.
 The blood test most commonly used is called RAST (radioallergosorbent test).
-Blood tests may be used when skin tests cannot be performed.
+Blood tests may be used when skin tests can't be done.
 As with skin testing, it is important to remember that a positive blood test does not always mean your child is allergic to that allergen.

-Nasal smears are tests performed to check the amount of eosinophils in the nose.
+Nasal smears.
+Nasal smears are tests done to check the amount of eosinophils in the nose.
 An eosinophil is a type of white blood cell that increases in number during an allergic reaction.